 LPG Model & LPG Reforms in India

-After Independence in 1947 Indian government faced a major problem to develop economy and to solve the issues.
-Considering the issues pertaining at that time government decided to follow LPG Model.
-The Growth Economics conditions of India in that time were not very good.
-This was because it did not have proper resources for the development, not in terms of natural resources but in terms of financial and industrial development.
-At that time India needed the path of economics planning and for that used ‘Five Year Plan’ concept of which was taken from Russia and feet that it will provide a fast development like that of Russia, under the view of the socialistic pattern society.
+After Independence in 1947 Indian government faced a significant problem to develop the economy and to solve the issues.
+Considering the difficulties pertaining at that time government decided to follow LPG Model.
+The Growth Economics conditions of India at that time were not very good.
+This was because it did not have proper resources for the development, not regarding natural resources but financial and industrial development.
+At that time India needed the path of economic planning and for that used ‘Five Year Plan’ concept of which was taken from Russia and feet that it will provide a fast development like that of Russia, under the view of the socialistic pattern society.
 India had practiced some restrictions ever since the introduction of the first industrial policy resolution in 1948.

 Soon after independence, the period was known as License Raj.
 As a result of the restriction in the past, India’s performance in the global market has been very dismal; it never reached even the 1% in the worldwide market.
 India has vast natural resources with high-efficiency labor, but after all this, it was still contributing with 0.53% till 1992.

 IMPACT BEFORE LIBERALIZATION

 - The low annual growth rate of the economy of India before 1980, which stagnated around 3.5% from the 1950s to 1980s, while per capita income averaged 1.3%.
 At the same time, Pakistan grew by 5%, Indonesia by 9%, Thailand by 9%, South Korea by 10% and in Taiwan by 12%.

-- A huge public sector emerged.
+- A substantial public sector emerged.
 State-owned enterprises made significant losses.

-- Infrastructure investment was poor because of the public sector monopoly.
+- Infrastructure investment was weak because of the public sector monopoly.

 - License Raj established the “irresponsible, self-perpetuating bureaucracy that still exists throughout much of the country” and corruption flourished under this system.

-After liberalization India became second world of development and became the 7 largest economies.
+After liberalization, India became the second world of development and became the 7th largest economies.
 It contributed 1.3 trillion in the world’s GDP.
-Dr. Manmohan Singh, former finance minister opened the way of free economy in the country which lead to the great development of country.
+Dr. Manmohan Singh, the former finance minister, opened the way for a free economy in the country which led to the significant development of the country.